 Can consumers carry the economy amid weak business investment?

-Durable goods orders in April showed broad weakness, as expected, falling 2.1 percent.
+Durable goods orders in April showed broad weakness as expected, down 2.1 percent.
 However, in addition to April results, March durable goods numbers were also revised downward, compounding the impact and creating a weaker trend.
-A closer look at the data demonstrates that shipments of goods, ...
-READ MORE >
+Can consumer spending pick up the slack? … READ MORE >

 A pivot point for agriculture : Can agritech save farming?

 The U.S. agriculture sector has been hard hit in recent years due to changing global demand and the onset of the Trump administration’s trade conflicts.
 Growth of real net farm income in 2019 dollars has been negative in nine of the past 19 years.
-Since 2011 the major agriculture states in the Midwest ...
-READ MORE >
+Here’s a look at some of the actions we could take to reverse these trends. … READ MORE >

 Financial crisis monitor: agriculture sector at risk